Elon Musk Success Principles

 Growing up in South Africa, Musk learnt engineering and computer programming at an early age, most of which he taught himself.
 He moved to Canada in 1989 just before he turned 18 to avoid serving in the South African military, going on to gain degrees in economics and physics from the University of Pennsylvania before dropping out of a PhD at Stanford to work on his business ideas.
 By 1995 he founded Zip2, an online city guide, which was acquired by Compaq in 1999 for $340 million.
 Musk received $22 million from the sale of Zip2, of which he subsequently invested $10 million to found an online financial services and email payment business called X.com.
 A year later X.com merged with Confinity which had a product at the time called PayPal.
 Although Musk was forced out before the sale due to disagreements about the platform and architecture of the product, Musk received $165 million in stock when PayPal was acquired by eBay for $1.5 billion in October 2002.
 Again, Musk invested the majority of his earnings from PayPal into his next venture, using $100 million to finance SpaceX in 2002 and launch his mission to take humankind to the stars.
 But he wasn’t done; in 2003 Musk decided to re-invent the automotive industry by co-founding Tesla Motors with the intention of transitioning the world over to electric cars; and in 2006 he inspired the creation of SolarCity, a solar energy company.
 He’s gone on to found OpenAI in December 2015, a non-profit artificial intelligence (AI) research company; Neuralink in 2016, looking to integrate the human brain with AI; and a tunnel boring company called…The Boring Company…in December 2016 (they also make flamethrowers!).

 So, how does he do it?
 Over the years Musk has been open in sharing his thoughts, experiences, and wisdom into how he approaches business: how he thinks about innovation, product development, building a team, and launching companies.
-Here, using his own words, is a distillation of that wisdom to help you through your entrepreneurial journeys:
+Here, from his own words, is a distillation of that wisdom to help you through your entrepreneurial journeys - these are the Elon Musk Success Principles:

 1. Be Better, Not Just Different